tamersp25/docs/src/pages/engines/quick-start/step-5-submit-build.md

 ---
 title: Step 5 - Submit a Build for Approval
+order: 5
 ---

 After your build has passed the compliance testing and is in the *Available* state, the next step is to submit it to Veritone for review by one of our team members.
 The review process may take up to a business day to complete.
 Once reviewed, your build status will change to *Approved* or *Disapproved*.
-If your build is *Approved*, it&rsquo;s eligible to participate in the Veritone ecosystem and can be  at any time.
+If your build is *Approved*, it&rsquo;s eligible to participate in the Veritone ecosystem and can be [deployed](step-6-deploy-engine/) at any time.
 If your was *Disapproved*, it cannot be deployed to production.
 Please contact our [support team](mailto:devsupport@veritone.com) for more information.

 |**To submit a build for approval**| |
 |--------|------|